The Nationalist Movement (Belize): Crusade Against Colonialism

 The PUP for the moment turned its attention to the labour front.
 George Price was named head of the GWU in April 1952, and returning leaders Richardson and Goldson called for a "Crusade against Colonialism".
 The national holiday, on September 10, was dominated by a PUP-sponsored parade that clearly showed how much it had grown beyond its early years.

 An opportunity came in October 1952 after workers at a Stann Creek citrus factory called a strike and were joined by their fellows in the Colonial Development Cooperation, United Fruit Company, Public Works Department and Belize Estate and Produce Company (B.E.C.)

 sawmill operations.
 The PUP had formed a strong alliance with the GWU and supported the striking workers.
 A national strike to protest against the economic conditions was called in October 1952.
 Originally called for two days, after ten days with the support of Belizeans across the country, the colonial government was forced to capitulate and call for negotiations with the management of all the companies involved.

 However, the B.E.C. did not agree to negotiate with the union for wage improvements and better working conditions and shut down its sawmill leaving 268 workers jobless.
-There was a forty nine day holdout by the B.E.C. where they stopped the strike by using scab labor that was protected by police.
+There was a forty nine day holdout by the B.E.C. where they stopped the strike by using scab labour that was protected by police.
 This was met with violence from demonstrators and a number of people were arrested, but by December 8 some 48 workers were on the job and the GWU called off the strike.

 Despite the non-compliance of the B.E.C., the leaders felt that the strike was a success because it showed that working class solidarity gave workers power and with that they gained benefits.
 The strike placed the People's United Party in the public domain as a party for working people.
 Membership in the GWU (and support for the PUP) rose dramatically.